In this article:

 What is account tier in Natero?

-Customer tier system classifies customers of your company into different groups according to their size and/or value to your business; and helps CSMs learn which accounts deserve the most time, resources, and attention.
+Customer tier system classifies customers of your company into different groups according to their size, expected support level and value to your business; and helps CSMs learn which accounts deserve the most time, resources, and attention.

 Analyzing product adoption and usage for tiers also sheds light on how certain features drive value (or less relevant) to a customer tier, which in turn helps marketing & sales make sense of the product tiers designed; the CSMs learn where the support is most needed, and product managers understand feature stickiness and uptake.